How Much Does a Building Inspection Cost in NZ (2026)

 If you're a building inspector setting or reviewing your pricing, consider these factors:

-- Time — travel, inspection, report writing, administration
+- Time — travel, on-site inspection, report writing, administration

 - Vehicle and fuel costs